 The Rock and Dark type Tyranitar from Gen II has had widespread availability, having been the star of a Community Day, featured in Raids, and even as a Shadow Pokémon.
 Most players have a few fully powered up Tyranitar, if not an entire team.
 It's resistant to Flying, Fire, and Psychic, but weak against Steel, Grass, and Fighting.
 Its weakness to Fighting is a quad weakness too.
 Still, if you're bringing Tyranitar to this Raid, you'll want it to know Smack Down and Stone Edge.

 If you're planning on an Electric based offensive or just happen to have the extra Mega Energy, Mega Ampharos is great for going up against Ho-Oh.
 As an Electric and Dragon type, it has no weaknesses Ho-Oh can exploit and it resists Flying, Fire, Grass, and Steel type damage.
 If you can coordinate with your Raid party, it will also boost other Electric types on the field.
 Volt Switch and Power Gem are the best moves for your Mega Ampharos to know in this fight.

-The Gen I fossil Pokémon, Aerodactyl is a Rock and Flying type that most players have.
-It's been around since the start and has been featured in events, Eggs, and Raids, so most players have at least one or two fully powered up.
-It's resistant to Flying and Fire, and the only notable weakness it brings is Steel.
-It is one of the only counters that isn't weak to Solar Beam, although you might still want to dodge to make it last longer.
+The Gen I fossil Pokémon, Aerodactyl makes a great counter for Ho-Oh even when it's not Mega Evolved.
+As a Rock and Flying type, it's resistant to Flying and Fire, and the only notable weakness it brings is Steel.
+It's also been around since the start and has been featured in events, eggs, and raids, so most players have at least one or two fully powered up.
+Aerodactyl is also one of the only counters that isn't weak to Solar Beam, although you might still want to dodge to make it last longer.
 Rock Throw and Rock Slide is the moveset you'll want your Aerodactyl to know.

 Landorus (Incarnate forme)